Akashc1512/SarvanOM/PHASE_2_2_PROGRESS_SUMMARY.md

 ## 🚀 Ready for Next Phase

-The foundation is solid with 2 comprehensive service implementations completed.
-The remaining services will follow the same high-quality patterns established by the Browser and PDF services.
+The foundation is solid with 4 comprehensive service implementations completed.
+The remaining services will follow the same high-quality patterns established by the existing services.

 **Status**: 🔄 **IN PROGRESS**
-**Progress**: 2/6 services completed (33%)
+**Progress**: 4/6 services completed (67%)
-**Next**: Continue with Knowledge Service implementation
+**Next**: Continue with Database Service implementation